Health Data Science (M.S.)

 https://chhs.unh.edu/health-management-policy/program/ms/health-data-science

-Beginning in the 2023-2024 academic year, the Master or Science in Health Data Science program is pausing admissions to the program.
+Beginning in the 2023-2024 academic year, the Master or Science in Health Data Science is pausing admissions to the program.
 Current students will continue to have access to the same high-quality education and resources until they graduate.

 The Master of Science in Health Data Science (MSHDS) is offered by the Department of Health Management and Policy within the College of Health and Human Services.
 The program is fully online starting in either the Fall semester.
 It can be completed full-time or part-time in as few as five semesters or up to three years.
 The interdisciplinary curriculum is comprised of core health data analytics and data science courses and elective courses, which may include courses in health care informatics or health systems research.
 Additionally, the MS in Health Data Science requires one virtual symposiums to network, learn current content and skills necessary to be an effective health data science practitioner.